Jessica-Nnebs/Jessica-Nnebs/README.md

 # Hello, I'm Jessica, a buzzing Junior Frontend Developer

-- 📐 A 24 year old Architect (Bsc.) who is looking to switch to a more stable career
+- 📐 A 24 year old Architect (Bsc.) and Junior Software Developer
 - ⚡ Staying curious and learning-by-doing is what I do best
 - 🐱‍💻 Currently working on a Login / Registration application with MERN Stack
 - 🐱‍💻 Also working on my Portfolio